Customer service interview questions

-Let’s face it, interview questions are never easy.
 But a little preparation can go a long way in ensuring that you impress.
-For a customer service interview, that means learning how to place precedence on your personality – no matter which combination of questions happen to come up.
+For a customer service interview, that means learning how to place precedence on your personality – no matter which combination of questions happens to come up.

-Tell me about a time you worked well in a team
+1. Tell me about a time you worked well in a team

-Translation: there’s no ‘I’ in customer support…
+Translation: There’s no ‘I’ in customer support…

-The most important thing to remember here is that the interviewer doesn’t just want to know that you can work well in team, they want you to be able to prove it.
+The most important thing to remember here is that the interviewer doesn’t just want to know that you can work well in a team, they want you to be able to prove it.

 To make your answer memorable, refer to a specific event that happened in a previous role.
 Then, focus on giving credit to your colleagues, whilst illustrating the individual components that make you a good team player.
-If you don’t have much employment experience, try using examples from school, University, or even your hobbies and interests.

 Just avoid the temptation to rely on clichés and buzzwords.
 The last thing you want is to be lost in a sea of ‘I’m a great communicator’ answers.